Basic Police Officer Training Academy

-The academy curriculum includes 657 hours of classroom and practical training in a wide variety of areas.
-Students complete examinations on a weekly basis and are required to maintain academic scores of at least 70% and practical skills of at least 80%.
+The academy curriculum includes 724 hours of classroom and practical training in a wide variety of areas.
+Students complete examinations on a weekly basis and are required to maintain passing academic scores according to SNMLEA standards.
 Cadets are held to a high standard of conduct, academic achievement and performance.
 Cadets who complete the basic academy will earn 32 academic credit hours from New Mexico Junior College, all of which may be applied toward an Associate Degree in Criminal Justice.

-Prospective students should complete the New Mexico Junior College Online Admission Application
+* Prospective students MUST complete the New Mexico Junior College online Admission Application

 NOTE: Completed BPOT packet MUST BE SUBMITTED to our office on or before November 25th, 2019.

 If attending the academy self-sponsored, you will NOT need to submit the LEA 2-Employment Verification or LEA 82-Agency Employment Action